Félix Trinidad vs. Bernard Hopkins: Aftermath

 After the fight, Bernard Hopkins was named 2001 Ring Magazine Fighter of the Year, and also won this award from the World Boxing Hall of Fame.

 Félix Trinidad went on to fight Hacini Cherifi before announcing his retirement from boxing.
-He then made several comebacks, defeating Ricardo Mayorga and losing to Winky Wright and Roy Jones Jr. In September 2009, Trinidad announced that he had officially retired from Boxing.
+He then made several comebacks, defeating Ricardo Mayorga and losing to Winky Wright and Roy Jones Jr. In September 2009, Trinidad announced that he had officially retired.
 His father, Félix Trinidad, Sr. announced that his son had not even entered a gym following his January 2008 defeat to Roy Jones Jr.

-Bernard Hopkins went on to defeat several big names, including Oscar De La Hoya and William Joppy as well as defend his middleweight title another six times, making it twenty defences before finally being dethroned by Jermain Taylor.
+Bernard Hopkins went on to defeat several big names, including Oscar De La Hoya and William Joppy, as well as defend his middleweight title another six times.
+In total, he defended his various titles twenty times before finally being dethroned by Jermain Taylor.
 Following the two Taylor fights, Hopkins defeated 3-to-1 betting favourite, Antonio Tarver.
 He then defeated Winky Wright in a catchweight 170 lb fight.
 Following this he lost a close split decision to Joe Calzaghe, but rebounded with a dominant victory over undefeated middleweight champion, Kelly Pavlik.
 On 21 May 2011, Hopkins at the age of 46 became the oldest world champion in boxing history by defeating Jean Pascal by unanimous decision for the WBC and The Ring Light Heavyweight Championship.